opinsys/opinsys-documentation/README.md

 ### Setup

-* Install Jekyll
+* Install Jekyll and other gems
 ```
 sudo gem install jekyll nokogiri stylus
 ```

-*Alternatively* one can install to home directory with:
+* *Alternatively* one can install to home directory with:
 ```
 gem install --user-install jekyll nokogiri stylus
 ```

-but do also set PATH in your shell like gem suggests you to!
+* but do also set PATH in your shell like gem suggests you to!

 * Clone git repo